-If the Detroit at Work Career Center and/or DESC determines the customer is not eligible for training during the approval review, the Detroit at Work Career Center will offer the customer the opportunity to participate in other basic or individualized career services.
+If the Michigan Works!
+One-Stop Service Center and/or DESC determines the customer is not eligible for training during the approval review, the Michigan Works!
+One-Stop Service Center will offer the customer the opportunity to participate in other basic or individualized career services.

-DESC will not approve training unless there is a Master Training Agreement or other contract in place, and the vendor appears on the DESC approved list of programs via the supplemental ETPL or other contracted training services list.
+DESC will not approve training unless there is a Master Training Agreement or other contract in place, and the vendor appears on the DESC approved list of programs via the supplemented ETPL or other contracted training services list.

-If a customer is interested in a program that is not currently approved by DESC, the Detroit at Work Career Center should inform the customer that:
+If a customer is interested in a program that is not currently approved by DESC, the Michigan Works!
+One-Stop Service Center should inform the customer that: